Astronaut on a Mission Mark as Favorite (4 Favorites)

 - The NASA website explains what real astronauts have used for sustaining life off of planet Earth.

-- The BBC Science Clips website is great for lower level students who need a reminder of how plants grow.
+- This video by SciShow Kids, is great for lower level students who need a reminder of how plants grow.

 - Students work best if they are each assigned a job with responsibilities and expectations.
 Download and print sample STEM job roles.